Support

 The site is built to be playable without an account

-Dont Wordle does not require you to create a user account in order to play the daily board.
+Dont wordle pro does not require you to create a user account in order to play the daily board.
 The site is designed around a lightweight browser experience: load the page, make your guesses, and read the public guides if you want more context.
 That means the project does not operate like a profile-driven app with public handles, friend lists, or private dashboards.

 That design choice matters for privacy because it keeps the site focused on basic functionality rather than identity.
 When you open the homepage or the blog hub, the project is trying to serve the page and measure broad usage patterns, not build a personal dossier about a logged-in account.